 One of the most popular kiosks in the Little Spain Market is the churros kiosk, perfect to put the finishing touch to the meal with a cup of coffee.
-Although I recommend that you do so at the market's bar, toasting your stay in the Big Apple with an excellent glass of cava or demonstrating your expertise to those present by drinking from a typical Spanish porrón.
+Although I recommend that you do it at the market's bar, toasting your stay in the Big Apple with an excellent glass of cava or demonstrating your expertise by drinking from a typical Spanish porrón.
 Long live wine and olé!

 - Hours Open Monday through Sunday from 12 PM to 21 PM.

-8. The best Arab specialties are at The Halal Guys
+8. The best Arabian specialties are at The Halal Guys

 Walking the streets of New York you will come across many types of food trucks but when it comes to Arabic food, you won't find any like The Halal Guys.

 Its owners started with a little hot dog stand on the streets of the city back in 1990 and soon made the leap to offer halal food to Muslim cab drivers who at the time had few options for authentic halal food in New York.
 Thus their famous beef and gyro platters over rice, falafel sandwiches and tasty dips to go with them were born.
 Word soon spread and long lines of people began to form, eager to sample the exotic flavors and textures on their menu.

 The Halal Guys carts are open all day so they are the perfect choice for a quick meal during a break on your route through the city or as a finale to a night out.
 Just order what you want for dinner and they will prepare it for you so you can eat it in your hotel room.

 What should you try?